- Risk assessments and safe work method statements for excavation work

 - in accordance with the Work Health and Safety Act 2011 s28: comply with any reasonable instruction given by USC to ensure ongoing health and safety with respect to excavation work

 All work involving excavation requires a risk assessment to be completed by the person undertaking the excavation.
-The risk assessment MUST be approved by the relevant cost centre manager or their representative and/or Asset Management Services (AMS).
+The risk assessment MUST be approved by the relevant cost centre manager or their representative and/or Facilities Management.

 Both risk assessment and safe work method statements involve the risk management process which entails: